When To Send Wedding Invitations Out and How To Get Them Ready

 That said, there are a few exceptions to this general rule.

-…send your invitations about 12 weeks before your wedding date.
+Send your invitations about 12 weeks before your wedding date.

-While your guests will likely already be aware that they’ll need to travel for your wedding thanks to your save the date, sending your invitation early — which will likely include more details about hotel blocks and other accommodations — gives your guests enough time to finalize and book their travel plans.If you haven’t planned on sending Save the Dates to your guests, here’s why we think it helps.
+While your guests will likely know that they need to travel, thanks to your save the date, sending invitations early gives them time to finalize travel plans once they have details about hotel blocks and accommodations.
+If you haven’t planned on sending save the dates to your guests, here’s why we think it helps.

-…send your invitations 6 to 12 weeks before your wedding date.
+Send your invitations 6 to 12 weeks before your wedding date.

-Photo by Leigh Wolf Photography
+Photo by Sierra Lorraine Photography

-Photo by Leigh Wolf Photography
+Photo by Sierra Lorraine Photography

-…send your invitations 8 to 12 weeks before your wedding date.
+Send your invitations 8 to 12 weeks before your wedding date.

 Prepping Your Wedding Invitations